Co-operative Arts Studio · Toronto

 Fragmentation is good for people who sell things and bad for the people who make them.

-What we're building here are the structural conditions for that to happen again - not by relying on goodwill alone, but by creating something that doesn't disappear when a lease runs out or a venue owner decides that the room is worth more as a cocktail bar.
+What we're building here are the structural conditions for that to happen.
+Not by relying on goodwill alone, but by creating something that doesn't disappear when a lease runs out or a venue owner decides that the room is worth more as a cocktail bar.

 What We Offer